open-amt-cloud-toolkit/docs/docs/Topics/powerstates.md

 * Hibernate implies that the current system state is powered up.

 If the system is already powered up, choosing to Power Up to BIOS will not have any effect on the system.
 A better choice is Reset to BIOS.

-!!! note
-	More information on obtaining an AMT device's GUID can be found [here](./guids.md).